dmquang/dmquang/README.md

   </strong>
   <br>
   <strong>
-    I am the Founder of <a href="https://ybo-technology.com">YBO Technology</a> and Co-Founder of <a href="https://jarsoft.com">JARSoft</a>.
+    I am the Founder of <a href="https://jarsoft.com">JARSoft 💻</a>.
   </strong>
   <br>
   <strong>
-    My primary programming language is Python, with secondary expertise in JavaScript and C++.
+    My primary programming language is Python, with secondary expertise in JavaScript and C/C++.
   </strong>
 </div>